-(I ‘ramble on’ a lot like Led Zeppelin said to do.
-If you lack patience, my recommendation would be to exit my page.
-OR!
+(I ‘ramble on’ a lot like Led Zeppelin said.
 You can scroll all the way down for the full recipe.)

 This is simple comfort food that I revisit often.
-I typically make something like this when I’m craving pasta, creamy stuff, and savory deliciousness.
-It’s cheap and easy.
-Best served with a house salad and garlic bread.
-If you want to add flare, throw in some steamed asparagus!
+It’s cheap and easy to make, and great served with a house salad and garlic bread.
+If you want to add flare, throw in steamed asparagus!

 “All food is comfort food.
 Maybe I just like to chew.” — Lewis Black

-While your chicken is in the brine, take your sweetie to the garden and have her grab a garnish of tomato and fresh basil.
-If you don’t have a sweetie, or if you don’t have fresh tomato/basil in a vegetable garden for that matter, then consult with the bottom drawer of your refrigerator.
-If that guy also comes up empty-handed, then succumb to the fact that the garnish is not needed for your meal, but I do HIGHLY recommended it next time.
+While your chicken is in the brine, take your sweetie to the garden and have her grab a garnish of tomato and basil.
+If you don’t have a sweetie, or if you don’t have a vegetable garden for that matter, then succumb to the fact that the garnish is not needed for your meal, but I do highly recommended it next time.

-So at this stage I’ve already baked the chicken at a VERY HIGH heat for a short amount of time.
+At this stage I already baked the chicken at high heat for a short amount of time.
 This is how I achieve my most tender chicken!

 I also boiled my Fusilli Jerry pasta to an al dente state.
-If you don’t know what “Fusilli Jerry” means, then you’re dead to me… errr… Just kidding!
-Please note: Seinfeld helped to shape the person I am today (and pasta did too, apparently.).
+If you don’t know what “Fusilli Jerry” means you’re dead to me… 😛

-Above (left) is garlic sauteed in butter.
-NEVER overcook garlic.
-If you overcook garlic it becomes bitter and it happens fast, so be careful.
-I made a roux in this picture.
-“Roux” is a fancy word for flour cooked in fat (I use animal fat, or butter) to create the base for a cream sauce… or gravy.
-I make roux A LOT in my kitchen.
+Begin by sauteing garlic in butter and then make a Roux.
+Roux is a fancy word for flour cooked in fat (I use animal fat, or butter) to create the base for a cream sauce… or gravy.

-My mom said it’s important to keep high quality aged Parmesan cheese in the kitchen.
-My mom Shelly, coming from the Midwest, knows how to cook.
-And I mean she REALLY REALLY knows how to cook.
-If my mom says to stick a fancy wedge of cheese in the fridge drawer, I do it.
+My mom, Shelly, said it’s important to keep high quality aged Parmesan cheese in the refrigerator drawer.
+She’s from the Midwest and a great cook so if she says to stick a fancy wedge of cheese in the fridge drawer, I do it.